 This make-up course in Perth CBD is for you if you want to learn how to become a special effects make-up artist, and to transform individuals and performers into characters.

 This course is a must for those serious about pursuing a career in make-up.
-You’ll learn everything you’ll need to kickstart a career in the industry, including:
+You’ll learn everything you’ll need to kickstart a career in this glamorous, fast-paced industry, including:

 - styling wigs and hairpieces;

-- working with silicone and latex to create unusual and stunning effects within the entertainment industry.
+- working with silicone and latex to create unusual and stunning effects within the entertainment industry; and

 The course is offered on campus in the heart of Perth’s CBD for two days a week over a year.
-Incorporating plenty of hands-on practical experience, you will be taught by a fully qualified and trained theatrical make-up artist who has more than fifteen years’ experience in this area – one who counts Hollywood productions among her credits.
+You will be taught by a fully qualified and trained theatrical make-up artist who has more than fifteen years’ experience in this area – one who counts Hollywood productions among her credits.

-TrainSmart Australia will assess your ‘academic suitability’ to ensure you have the best chance of success.
+TrainSmart Australia will assess a student’s ‘academic suitability’ to ensure the student has the best chance of success.
 This is determined by either:

-- Providing TrainSmart Australia with a copy of an Australian year 12 certificate; or
+- The student providing TrainSmart Australia with a copy of an Australian year 12 certificate; or,

-- Completing the Core Skills Profile for Adults online assessment passing at or above Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy.
+- The student completing the Core Skills Profile for Adults online assessment passing at or above Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy.